r-lib/usethis/cran-comments.md

 ## revdepcheck results

 We checked 39 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

-We failed to check 2 packages, but see no difference across usethis versions.
-Same result with CRAN version (v1.5.0) and this submission (v1.5.1):
+We see no differences and, in particular, no changes for the worse.

+Automated check failed for 2 packages:
   - portalr, R CMD check timed out
+    I re-checked manually.
+It seems to hang on building vignettes and testing. portalr is currently in ERROR on CRAN for several platforms.
+    I assume I am seeing the same problem and that it's not related to usethis.
   - POUMM, failed to install, due to openmp issues

-See our revdep check results at <https://github.com/r-lib/usethis/tree/master/revdep>.
+See our automated revdep check results at <https://github.com/r-lib/usethis/tree/master/revdep>.